LSanten/LSanten.github.io/_mms-md/SOMATIC-HEAL-WHITENESS.md

 title: "Somatic heal whiteness"
 ---

-# Healing internalized white-supremacy start with healing the relationship to ourselves
+# Healing internalized white-supremacy starts with healing the relationship to ourselves

 Sue from healingembodiedsupremacy: "for colonization to happen, a disconnect between body & mind needed to happen.